FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ### Installation Steps

-#### Setting up your Lichess configuration and Compiling the Web App
+#### Setting up your Lichess configuration and compiling the web app

 1. Fork the lila project from github on your computer (including submodules): `git clone --recursive https://github.com/ornicar/lila.git`